Whooping cough

 Antibiotics

 If you’ve had your cough for less than three weeks, a GP may prescribe a course of antibiotics for you.
-Antibiotics won’t usually help with your symptoms – you’re still likely to have a cough for several weeks.
-But they may help to prevent the infection spreading to other people.
-Even if the infection isn’t confirmed yet, you’ll need to keep children out of school or nursery until they’ve completed at least 48 hours of treatment with antibiotics.
+Antibiotics won’t rapidly improve your symptoms but will help your recovery.
+They may reduce your chance of infecting others around you.
+Even if the infection isn’t confirmed yet, you’ll need to keep children out of school or nursery until they’ve had at least 48 hours of whooping cough treatment with antibiotics.
 Adults should stay away from work, particularly if you work in healthcare.

 Treating the symptoms

-There isn’t any treatment to stop your cough but it will gradually get better on its own.
+There isn’t any treatment to stop your cough, but it will gradually get better on its own.
 While you’re feeling unwell, the best thing you can do is rest and make sure you drink enough fluids to keep hydrated.
-You can take over-the-counter painkillers such as paracetamol or ibuprofen, to help with a fever and sore throat.
-Contact a GP if your symptoms get worse or if you think you’ve developed a complication (for more information, see our section on complications).
+You can take over-the-counter painkillers such as paracetamol or ibuprofen to help with a fever and sore throat.
+Contact your GP if your symptoms get worse or if you think you’ve developed a complication (for more information, see our section on complications).

 Treatment for severe symptoms

 Some people with whooping cough may need to go into hospital for treatment.
-You may need to do this if you’re having difficulty breathing due to the cough or if you develop a complication such as pneumonia.
+This may be if you’re having difficulty breathing due to the cough or if you develop a complication such as pneumonia.
 Babies under six months with whooping cough may need to be treated in hospital if they become unwell.
 If your baby or young child develops blueish lips or nails or appears to be struggling to breathe, phone for an ambulance and tell them it’s whooping cough.

 Complications of whooping cough